Peliha-ip/Burrowed-Bonds/README.md

 - Do the Earthquake (Use an earthquake charge to trigger an earthquake)
 - Disturb a Nest of Wasp For No Good Reason (Aggravate hornets by hitting their nest)
 - We Miss You (rename a cat "Miss")
+- Pepe le Pew (get sprayed by a skunk)